willidachili/02-CD-AWS-lamda-sls/README.md

 # 02-CD-AWS-lamda-sls
-Demo of using Github actions to deploy a Lambda in a Serverless application
+Demo av using Github actions to deploy a Lambda in a Serverless application